See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 I want to say that it doesn't matter what is necessarily right and wrong in my argument, because my argument is that we do not have the ability, the resources on our own to stop Iran from getting nuclear bombs.

-We need Russia.
+We need China, we need Russia.

-And if our answer to the quandary of a nuclear Iran is military force unilaterally, well then we are going to run into a very serious roadblock, and that's going to be the will of the American people coupled with the will of the rest of the world.
+And if our answer to the quandary of a nuclear Iran is military force unilaterally, well, then we are going to run into a very serious roadblock, and that's going to be the will of the American people coupled with the will of the rest of the world.

 I want you to hold that thought.